More than 100,000 people pack London streets in march organized by far-right activist Tommy Robinson

 Police estimated the crowd of the Robinson rally at about 110,000 people.
 The rival protest had about 5,000 marchers.

-At one point, the larger crowd stretched from Big Ben across the River Thames and around the corner beyond Waterloo train station, a distance of three-quarters of a mile (around a kilometer).
+The larger crowd stretched from Big Ben across the River Thames and around the corner beyond Waterloo train station, a distance of about three-quarters of a mile (around a kilometer).

 While the crowd was large, it fell far short of the one of the biggest recent marches when a pro-Palestinian rally drew an estimated 300,000 people in November 2023.